 Keep accurate financial records for OBW.

-Deposit cash and checks in the bank(s) designated by the board.
+Deposit cash and checks in the bank(s) designated by the Board.

-Disburse fundsand issue checks in an ethical, accurate and timely manner, as guided by the board.
+Disburse funds track expenses, collect membership dues, send invoices, and issue checks in an ethical, accurate and timely manner, as guided by the Board.

-Provide the president, the board, and the members, an account of transactions by the treasurer and of the financial condition of OBW.
+Provide the President, the Board, and the members, an account of transactions by the Treasurer and of the financial condition of OBW on a regular basis and as requested.

+Be a member of the Finance Committee and help prepare the annual budget for Board approval.

+Prepare and file annual tax filing with the IRS.

 Attend all member meetings whenever possible.

-Perform other duties prescribed by the board or by the president.
+Perform other duties prescribed by the Board or by the President.

 Multiple Offices.
 No more than 2 offices may be held or exercised by the same person.

-5.4.
-Term.
+5.4.Election and Appointment.

 Election.
-Officers shall be elected at the member meeting held in the month of April and shall assume their duties immediately following installation at the member meeting held in the month of May.
+Directors shall be elected at the member meeting held in the month of April and shall assume their duties immediately following installation at the member meeting held in the month of May.

-Term.
-An Officer shall serve a term of approximately one year, or until the earlier death, resignation, removal, or disqualification of the officer, or until her successor is duly elected.
-The term of an officer filling a vacancy expires at the end of the unexpired term that the officer is filling.

-Limited Number of Terms.
-No office may be held by the same individual for more than two consecutive full terms.

-Resignation; Removal; Vacancies.

-Restatement of Bylaws January 19'" 2019 7

-Resignation.
-An officer may resign by giving written notice to the board of directors.
-The resignation is effective without acceptance when the notice is given, unless a later effective date is named in the notice.

-Removal.
-An officer may be removed at any time, with or without cause:

-By the affirmative vote of the majority of the directors at a board of directors meeting, and

-By the affirmative vote of the majority of the members at a meeting of the members.

-Vacancy.
-A vacancy in an office of president because of death, resignation, removal, disqualification, or other cause, shall be filled by the President Elect - Public Relations, first, or any one of the vice presidents, as elected by the members, for the unexpired portion of the term.
-A vacancy in any other office shall be filled by the members, at the recommendation of the Nominating Committee.
+Chair Appointments.
+All committee chairs not directly elected by the members as set forth herein shall be appointed by the President or approved by the majority of the Board.
+Any committee formed under these Bylaws may be co-chaired by multiple OBW members upon President appointment or majority Board approval.
+Any committee chair or other Board advisory role not duly elected by the members shall not be part of the Board nor have any voting or other rights associated with being a Director.
+Notwithstanding, the Board has oversight and direction over all committees and all committee chairs are subject to the governance and control of the Board.

 Delegation.
-Unless prohibited by a resolution adopted by the board of directors, an officer may, without the approval of the board, delegate the duties of an office to another member or committee.
-The officer remains responsible for supervision of said delegated duties.
+Unless prohibited by a resolution adopted by the Board, a Director may, without the approval of the Board, delegate the duties of her Board position to another member or committee.
+The Director remains responsible for supervision of said delegated duties.

 Standard of Conduct.
-An officer shall discharge the duties of an office in good faith, in a manner the officer reasonably believes to be in the best interests of OBW and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.
-A person exercising the principal functions of an office or to whom some or all of the duties or powers of an office are delegated, must adhere to the standard of conduct required of an officer.
+Officers and Directors shall discharge the duties of their Board position in good faith, in a manner the Officer or Director reasonably believes to be in the best interests of OBW and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.
+A person exercising the principal functions of a Director or to whom some or all of the duties or powers of a Director are delegated, must adhere to the standard of conduct required of a Director.

 COMMITTEES.

 Committee Membership.
 A committee must consist of one or more natural persons, who must be members of OBW.
-Committees are subject at all times to the direction and control of the board.
+Committees are subject at all times to the direction and control of the Board.
+Only Standing Committee Chairs have Board voting rights.
+Any other committee established by Board resolution or appointment shall report to the Board, but shall not have voting rights.

 Executive Committee.
-The elected officers shall constitute the executive committee.
-The executive committee shall have authority to act for the board of directors between meetings of the board and shall report theron at the next meeting of the board.
-The executive committee shall meet on call by the President, or by any two members of the committee, for the consideration of special matters between regular membership meetings and the board of directors meetings.
+The elected Officers shall constitute the Executive Committee.
+The Executive Committee shall have authority to act for the Board between meetings of the Board as necessary to consider special matters between regular Board meetings and regular membership meetings. .
+The Executive Committee shall meet on call by the President, or on call by any two members of the Executive Committee and shall report thereon at the next meeting of the Board.